oracle/terraform-kubernetes-installer/README.md

 - Virtual Cloud Network (VCN) with dedicated subnets for etcd, masters, and workers in each availability domain
 - Dedicated compute instances for etcd, Kubernetes master and worker nodes in each availability domain
-- Public or Private TCP/SSL OCI Load Balancer to distribute traffic to the Kubernetes Master(s)
+- [Public or Private](./docs/input-variables.md#network-access-configuration) TCP/SSL OCI Load Balancer to distribute traffic to the Kubernetes Master(s)
-- Private OCI Load Balancer to distribute traffic to the node(s) in the etcd cluster
+- [Public or Private](./docs/input-variables.md#network-access-configuration) TCP/SSL OCI Load Balancer to distribute traffic to the node(s) in the etcd cluster
-- _Optional_ NAT instance for Internet-bound traffic on any private subnets
+- [Optional](./docs/input-variables.md#private-network-access) NAT instance for Internet-bound traffic on any private subnets
-- 2048-bit SSH RSA Key-Pair for compute instances when not overridden by `ssh_private_key` and `ssh_public_key_openssh` input variables
+- 2048-bit SSH RSA Key-Pair for compute instances when not overridden by `ssh_private_key` and `ssh_public_key_openssh` [input variables](./docs/input-variables.md#tls-certificates--ssh-key-pair)
-- Self-signed CA and TLS cluster certificates when not overridden by the input variables `ca_cert`, `ca_key`, etc.
+- Self-signed CA and TLS cluster certificates when not overridden by the [input variables](./docs/input-variables.md#tls-certificates--ssh-key-pair) `ca_cert`, `ca_key`, etc.

 #### Cluster Configuration